SEND Information 2020-21

 · The school is fully accessible to all children.

-· All services are available to all children including 2 year funded and 30 hour extended provision (where eligible).
+· All services are available to all children including 2 year funded places and 30 hour extended provision (where eligible).

 · Room layouts are flexible to accommodate wheelchairs/walkers.

 How will we support your child when they enter or leave the school?

 We recognise that transitions are extremely important and we try to ensure that this is as smooth as possible.